damianhakert/damianhakert.github.io/source/posts/2016-07-15-markdown-kramdown-tips-and-tricks.html.md

 {: .class #id key="value"}
 ```

-We can use them, for example, for applying general styles, quickly:
+We can use them, for example, for quickly applying general styles:

 ```
 #### A simple example
-{: .class style="margin-top:0"}
+{: #custom-id style="margin-top:0"}
 ```

 But they are specially useful for links, as in: